The NIDILRR Program Directory: Origin and Purpose

 - The Americans with Disabilities Act.

 The database includes projects funded from 1992 to the present.
 It provides links to the Web sites of NIDILRR-funded projects, when available.
 The Introduction to the print version of the Directory provides additional information.

 NIDILRR Program Directory: Record Contents.

 Project Number: - The government designation that NARIC uses to link project information across databases.
-You can type the project number into NARIC's REHABDATA and Compendium databases and retrieve information about their publications.
+You can type the project number into NARIC's REHABDATA database and retrieve information about their publications.

 Project Title - The name of the funded project (not the name of the organization that received funding).
 NIDILRR project titles are usually quite descriptive.

 Institution/Subunit: - The name of the organization receiving NIDILRR funding.
 Some institutions have more than one project; some are the largest and best-known rehabilitation institutions in the United States.